yakavetsiv/ac-bo-hackathon.github.io/resources.md

 This hackathon is co-organized by Merck KGaA.
 You may consider using an internal Merck tool that was recently open-sourced, called the [Bayesian optimization BackEnd (BayBE)](https://github.com/emdgroup/baybe).
 This tool focuses on real-world experimental campaigns in the physical sciences with support for integrating domain knowledge through custom parameter encodings and built-in chemical encodings.
 In addition, it allows for custom surrogate models, mixed variable types, and transfer learning.

 #### Adaptive Experiment (Ax) Platform
-The Ax Platform is a tool developed by Meta's Adaptive Experimentation team.
+The [Ax Platform](https://ax.dev/) is a tool developed by Meta's Adaptive Experimentation team.
 It is a user-friendly, modular, and actively developed general-purpose Bayesian optimization platform with support for simple and advanced optimization tasks.
 It is a high-level wrapper to the widely used [BoTorch](https://botorch.org/) library, also developed by Meta, which is built on PyTorch.

+#### Honegumi: An interactive BO teaching tool
+[Honegumi](https://honegumi.readthedocs.io/en/latest/) (pronounced "ho neh goo mee", also referred to as "honey gummy"), deriving from the Japanese word for _skeletal framework_, is a package for interactively creating API tutorials with a focus on optimization packages.
+You use an interactive grid to select Bayesian optimization characteristics specific to your task and watch template dynamically appear.
+"Open in Colab" and "Open in GitHub" links are also dynamically generated for each template.
+[Honegumi pairs particularly well with LLMs](https://youtu.be/rnI2BvGgP9o) to adapt the templates to real-world tasks.

 <li class="resource-block" markdown="1">